 A set of eight markers will give you the colors gold, silver, blue, red, pink, green, purple, and dark silver.
 Don’t limit your imagination to just glassware – these markers are also safe to use on ceramic plates, bottles, and other dinnerware.

 Whether you’re buying a set for yourself or giving it away as a gift, these markers will be a useful and wonderful addition to any party-loving home.
-Gainwell Wine Glass Markers also have a thorough customer service line, so if you’re dissatisfied with their product you can simply contact them and they’ll help you solve your issue.
+Gainwell Wine Glass-Marker also have a thorough customer service line, so if you’re dissatisfied with their product you can simply contact them and they’ll help you solve your issue.

 - Eight colors to choose from